-Pharmacotherapeutic group: Selective 5-HT1 receptor agonists, ATC code: N02CC01.
+Pharmacotherapeutic group: Analgesics: Selective 5-HT1 receptor agonists.

+ATC code: N02CC01

-Sumatriptan is a selective vascular 5-hydroxytryptamine-1-(5-HT1d) receptor agonist with no effect on other 5-HT receptor (5-HT2-5-HT7) subtypes.
-The vascular 5-HT1d receptor is found predominantly in cranial blood vessels and mediates vasoconstriction.
-In animals, sumatriptan selectively constricts the carotid arterial circulation, but does not alter cerebral blood flow.
-The carotid arterial circulation supplies blood to the extracranial and intracranial tissues such as the meninges and dilatation and/or oedema formation in these vessels is thought to be the underlying mechanism of migraine in man.
+Sumatriptan has been demonstrated to be a specific and selective 5-Hydroxytryptamine1 (5HT1D) receptor agonist with no effect on other 5HT receptor (5-HT2-5-HT7) subtypes.
+The vascular 5-HT1D receptor is found predominantly in cranial blood vessels and mediates vasoconstriction.
+In animals, sumatriptan selectively constricts the carotid arterial circulation but does not alter cerebral blood flow.
+The carotid arterial circulation supplies blood to the extracranial and intracranial tissues such as the meninges and dilatation of and/or oedema formation in these vessels is thought to be the underlying mechanism of migraine in man.

 In addition, evidence from animal studies suggests that sumatriptan inhibits trigeminal nerve activity.
-Both cranial vasoconstriction and inhibition of trigeminal nerve activity may contribute to the anti-migraine action of sumatriptan in humans.
+Both these actions (cranial vasoconstriction and inhibition of trigeminal nerve activity) may contribute to the anti-migraine action of sumatriptan in humans.